zdebruine/RcppML/README.md

 ## Getting Started

-See the package vignette in the `/vignettes` directory for a basic introduction to each function listed above.

 Install the development version of `RcppML`:

 ```{R}
 library(devtools)
 install_github("zdebruine/RcppML")
 ```

+See the package vignette for an introduction to each function listed above.

 ## Ongoing development